alirezakhosravi/IgniteCachingDistributed/README.md

 ## Advanced Configuration
 for advance configuration, see https://apacheignite-net.readme.io/docs/
 ```
-IgniteConfiguration customeConfiguration = new IgniteConfiguration
+IgniteConfiguration customConfiguration = new IgniteConfiguration
   {
       DiscoverySpi = new TcpDiscoverySpi
       {